What Are Natural Alternatives to Adderall?

 But that doesn’t help anyone today.
 So what are other options for people who are struggling with attention and focus, but either cannot or would prefer not to obtain a prescription for ADHD medication?

-What are natural alternatives that affect people in a similar way?
+What are natural alternatives that affect people in a similar way as adderall?

 There are certain amino acids and supplements that some individuals use as alternatives or adjuncts to support focus, attention, and cognitive function.
 It's important to note that the effectiveness of these supplements can vary among individuals, and their mechanisms of action may not be exactly the same as Adderall.